44% of headteachers receive over 50 emails every day.

 So maybe one or two take your trial (which they never really use).

 Not a great ROI, huh?

 As a result, at best, you sink into their inbox history.
 At worst you get marked as spam.

-So you send a follow up email.
+So you send a follow-up email.
 But even email nurture series to people that WANT to hear from you follow the law of diminishing returns.
-So imagine the reduced impact to a cold list.
+So imagine how reduced the impact would be to a cold list.

 And now you’re in the cold email list trap.

 Eventually, if you keep badgering them you only get ignored harder and risk active dislike.
 Ultimately, you wasted your chance to build a relationship with them.

 This doesn’t mean your product is bad.
 It means your marketing strategy is bad.

 We strongly believe in (and have plenty of evidence for) building smart strategic campaigns designed to create your own audience.